amalone341/amalone341.github.io/_posts/2026-08-08-Italy-and-an-Accidental-Read.md

 As I'm back in America now, already waist deep again in work, I need to make my own decisions and think about life that way too.
 Slowing down to ask myself, What made me happy in the past?
 Whats making me happy now? *The Rule of Four* was a lovely story for understanding why those questions are so important.

-Thinking back to where I read it, Italy told me to slow down and breath in the present.
-Take in the signs, smells, and feelings of everyday life.
-To try and appreciate more of the things that are in front of me and to understand what parts I like.
-As Italy dragged my eyes down *The Rule of Four* taught me the importance of reflecting on the past.
-To think back about what made me happy and where I found the most fulfilment.
-Without both of these peices as consideration for the next steps in the future, I might look up years from now and be down a path i'm not happy with.

 Funny how some of the tiny spontaneous actions in life can sometimes make such a big difference.
-I don't think I would have been able to think through my work and the last few years as much as I did without *The Rule of Four* and the setting.
+I don't think I would have been able to think through my work and the last few years as much as I did without *The Rule of Four* and Italy drawing my eyes to it.
 I feel a bit of responsibility now to leave something back in that book share that'll change someone's life for the better.
-So i'll probably leave Dungeon Crawler Carl since thats a pretty hard one to miss with :).
+So I'll probably leave Dungeon Crawler Carl since that's a pretty hard one to miss with :).

-As a final thought, if you get the chance to go to Italy and give yourself time to think I can't recomend it enough.
+As a final thought, if you get the chance to go to Italy and give yourself time to think I can't recommend it enough.
 The country just inspires you to take in life and think about what actually matters.
 Find an excuse to go.

 I'll get back to talking about cyber again sometime soon :)